 In essence, the Components serve as little more than bags of data.
 They have no inner logic, no upgrade function, only getter and setter functions to show their present values.

 The logic is instead enclosed in the Systems that leads the components and entities.
 A ‘System’ is just an item that updates and reads the information in any parts that are related.
 You could say it’s only the upgrade function of the important parts refactored into an unique object.
-Along with this topic, I must also say about the Showbox application, which is taking a lead in entertainment apps’ field.
+Along with this topic, I must also say about the Hulu application, which is taking a lead in entertainment apps’ field.

 Instead of the game upgrading each in turn and iterating through all the things, the systems require more of a functional programming strategy.
 Each system defines a couple of elements that it’s interested in, after which in each framework it processes only those things that have all elements that are given.